samesystem/activerecord-relatives/README.md

 ## Code of Conduct

-Everyone interacting in the RelatedIdsFinder project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/samesystem/related_ids_finder/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ActiveRecord::Relatives project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/samesystem/activerecord-relatives/blob/master/CODE_OF_CONDUCT.md).